amoffat/bootstrap-application-wizard/README.md

 </table>

-Logging can be turned on by setting logging setting before wizard initialization
+Logging can be turned on by setting logging before wizard initialization
 ```javascript
 $.fn.wizard.logging = true;
 ```